 We see this tendency in ourselves, too.
-We have understandable reasons for sending people away, but at a deeper level we’re looking out for our own needs.
-And justifying what we do to Jesus, and ourselves.
+We have understandable reasons for sending people away, but we’re looking out for our own needs at a deeper level.
+And justifying what we do to Jesus and ourselves.

 Related Post: 4 Promises For Your Excuses